eliasbuchwald/-reddit/reddit-install-script-for-Ubuntu.md

 The reddit install script is a bash script designed for use on Ubuntu Linux.
 It has been tested with [Ubuntu 10.04 LTS (Lucid Lynx)](http://releases.ubuntu.com/lucid/).
-The script will install the majority of the reddit stack from scratch.
+The script will install the majority of the reddit stack from scratch. **IT DOES NOT WORK ON NATTY NARWHAL AT THE MOMENT**.

 ## Usage
 ```bash